Orowa/UKCOVID-CityLevelOutbreakModels/README.md

 There is a Model class which provides a general framework to specify a function that describes case growth, fit the data, bootstrap confidence intervals, visualise forecasts, and assess performance through RMSE.
 It is very bare-bones as meant to be exploratory/a useful starting point for a more detailed analysis.

+I've uploaded it on request and just in case it's useful for anyone else trying to explore UK data.
 Documenting is a little on the sparse side as I've been hit by a flu myself, so apologies if anything is unclear.
-The Trends Notebooks should outline how the class is used, however.
+The Explore Notebooks should outline how the class is used, however.
 Please do contact me for details if needed.